Toyota: 1960s–1970s

+In Southeast Asia, Toyota made efforts to establish domestic production in the Philippines and Indonesia in early 1970s.
+In the Philippines, it partnered with local company Delta Motors Corporation.
+Toyota assisted Delta Motors with capital procurement and technology transfers.
+In 1973, Delta Motors commenced operations at a new plant, beginning local production of engine blocks for the Toyota Corona 12R engine and other parts.
+In Indonesia, Toyota established Toyota Astra Motor as a joint venture with local partner Astra International in 1971, and conducted significant retooling at the PT Gaya Motor assembly plant.
+The plant began assembling various models, including the Toyota Corona, Toyota Land Cruiser, large trucks, and the Toyota Corolla, with production surpassing 10,000 vehicles by 1973.
+For both countries, Toyota developed a basic utility vehicle (BUV) with the local partners to meet local needs and support technology transfers, in response to domestic production policies in Asia.
+The first prototype of the BUV was completed in January 1975.
+The BUV was launched as the Toyota Tamaraw in the Philippines in December 1976, and as the Toyota Kijang in June 1977.
+The vehicle was well received in both countries.

 The energy crisis of the 1970s was a major turning point in the American auto industry.
 Before the crisis, large and heavy vehicles with powerful but inefficient engines were common.
 But in the years after, consumers started demanding high-quality and fuel-efficient small cars.
 Domestic automakers, in the midst of their malaise era, struggled to build these cars profitably, but foreign automakers like Toyota were well positioned.
 This, along with growing anti-Japanese sentiment, prompted the U.S. Congress to consider import restrictions to protect the domestic auto industry.

 The 1960s also saw the slight opening of the Japanese auto market to foreign companies.
 In an effort to strengthen Japan's auto industry ahead of the market opening, Toyota purchased stakes in other Japanese automakers.
 That included a stake in Hino Motors, a manufacturer of large commercial trucks, buses and diesel engines, along with a 16.8 percent stake in Daihatsu, a manufacturer of kei cars, the smallest highway-legal passenger vehicles sold in Japan.
-That would begin what would become a long-standing partnership between Toyota and the two companies.
-As part of the partnership, Daihatsu would supply kei cars for Toyota to sell and to a lesser extent Toyota would supply full-sized cars for Daihatsu to sell (a process known as rebadging), allowing both companies to sell a full line-up of vehicles.
+That began what became a long-standing partnership between Toyota and the two companies.